Warning: Spoilers ahead.

 1) Is there a drinking age in Westeros?
 Why one earth would he ask Arya if she's old enough to drink.
 This is the Middle Ages.
 Children drink beer.
 Chill, Ed.

 2) Arya's going to kill these nice young men, right?

 The Hound, Beric Dondarrion, and Thoros of Myr need to get their own sitcom spinoff immediately.
 The whole thing can just be them cracking wise on the road to nowhere.
 Someone make that happen for me, k thx bye.

 By the looks of the snow, they've reached the North.
 As the "previously on Game of Thrones" at the beginning of the episode so helpfully reminded us, the Hound has seen that house before.
-He and Arya stopped there, and he stole the family's silver, condemning them to death by starvation.
+He and Arya stopped there, and he murdered the family for bread.

 The three huddle inside for a cozy sleepover, but instead of trading daydreams about Leonardo DiCaprio (my sleepovers were in their prime circa The Beach, don't @ me), the Hound questions Beric about his immortality.
 Why does the Lord of Light keep bringing him back?
 Beric has no idea, but Thoros makes the Hound look into the fire for answers.

 The Hound reluctantly does so, because remember, fire is the reason his face looks like it does.
 Eventually, the truth is revealed to him.
 He sees ice.
 "It's where the Wall meets the sea," he says.
 "There's a castle there.
 There's a mountain, looks like an arrowhead.
 The dead are marching past.
 Thousands of them."
 I was 100% certain that scene was going to end with Beric pushing the Hound into the fire.
 Six seasons of Game of Thrones does that to you.

 This somewhat useless scene actually ends with the Hound burying the family he killed, and Thoros helping him.
 See — sitcom gold.